Springtime walks at Bateman's

 Families, friends and even your four-legged friend can get out and about this springtime and enjoy one of our three estate walks.
 The Sussex Weald landscape that surrounds Bateman's is coming to life and is truly magical at this time of the year.

 With the changing of the clocks and, hopefully, an upward trend in temperatures this time of year sees the estate emerge from the somewhat bare days of winter to promise colour and new life.

 Out and about across the estate, Kevan Gibbons, the Bateman's Ranger, notices the signs of spring on a daily basis at this time of year:

 "What I love most about spring is the feeling of nature coming to life after being dormant over winter.
-The birds are starting to sing; primroses, celandines and blackthorn blossom – have brightened up our woods and hedgerows and will soon make way for bluebells, wild orchids and beautiful dog roses.
+Birds are nesting and the early spring flowers – primroses, celandines and blackthorn blossom – have brightened up our woods and hedgerows and will soon make way for bluebells, wild orchids and beautiful dog roses.

 Springtime walks through the Sussex countryside

 The Sussex countryside that surrounds Bateman's provided inspiration for some of Kipling's most magical stories.
 There are three estate walks that are suitable for all the family and your four-legged friend so head off for a re-energising walk to blow the winter blues away.